Turtel216/King-Crimson/README.md

 # King-Crimson

-A git clone made for inorder to git good
+A simple git clone made for educational purposes

 ## Usage